bniculea/beginning-programming/Session2/content.md

 ### 5. Homework exercises
 1. What is the purpose of a function?
 How can it help a programmer?
 2. Create a function which computes the area of a triangle.
-Give it all the parameters that it needs (base, height);
+Give it all the parameters that it needs ((base * height)/2);
+    - Make one version which displays the result (using printf)
+    - Make another version which returns the result
-3. Create a function which transforms seconds into years, months and days
+3. Create a function which transforms seconds into years, months and days - For the next session.
 4. Create a function which accepts two integers from the user and calculates the sum of the two numbers.
 (You can choose either to return or display it)